 How do thermostats work?

 Thermostats work in slightly different ways depending on the technology being used.
-Take a look at some of the most common types of thermostat and how they work.
+Let’s look at some of the common types of thermostat and get to the bottom of how a thermostat works.

 Digital thermostats are highly reliable, as they use sensors to accurately monitor the temperature of the home and adjust heating settings accordingly.
 Not only are these thermostats efficient, they’re also quick to respond to changes in temperature.